Co-parenting Advice During a Christmas Coronavirus.

 Park up being petty.

-A child needs stability and routine – and maintaining this, while also keeping them safe during the outbreak, is paramount.
+A child needs stability and routine – and maintaining this, while also keeping them safe during living through a pandemic is paramount.

 There will be some tough conversations in the coming months & difficult decisions.